aiplanethub/5-week_Data_Science_Bootcamp/week-0/146-Pre-Work: Setting up environment to code first program in python.md

 ### [Optional] What is Anaconda and Jupyter Notebook?

-* Python - you know by now is a programming language.
-Now what is Anaconda?
+* Python, you know by now, is a programming language.
+Now, what is Anaconda?
 * Anaconda is a free and open-source distribution of Python.
-In nutshell it makes your life easy to run python code on your laptop/computer.
+In a nutshell, it makes your life easy to run python code on your laptop/computer.
-* **Again why Anaconda?** - Well, we are humans and we always want user-friendly applications.
-And that’s what Anaconda does here.
-It offers a powerful tool called “Jupyter notebook” which is an easy-to-use and interactive python environment for data science.
+* **Again, why Anaconda?** - Well, we are humans and always want user-friendly applications.
+And that's what Anaconda does here.
+It offers a powerful tool called "Jupyter notebook," an easy-to-use and interactive python environment for data science.

 ### [Optional] Installation of Python and Anaconda